open-ephys/gui-docs/source/User-Manual/Plugins/Acquisition-Board.rst

 Headstages
 ############

-On the left-hand side of the module, there are slots for each of 8 possible headstages (A1, A2, B1, B2, etc.).
-Each row corresponds to one 12-channel Omnetics connector on the input board (from left to right, there are A, B, C, and D), and each column corresponds to one headstage on that input.
-Up to two headstages can be connected to each input using a dual headstage adapter.
-The module will automatically detect headstages that are connected, as well as whether they contain a 64- or 32-channel Intan chip.
-However, if you add or remove headstages after the module has been loaded, you need to press the "RESCAN" button.
+On the left-hand side of the module, there are four rows with 2 slots each.
+Each row represents a headstage port on the acquisition board (denoted as A, B, C, & D left-to-right on the hardware).
+Each port can accommodate either two headstages *without* an IMU or one headstage *with* an IMU.
+This corresponds to the following plugin behavior: when a headstage without an IMU is detected, it will occupy one slot in a row.
+When a headstage with an IMU is detected, it will occupy both slots in a row.
+When this processor is added to the signal chain, it automatically detects  connected headstages, as well as whether they contain a 64- or 32-channel Intan chip.
+If you add or remove headstages after the module has been loaded, you must press the "RESCAN" button.

+..  note:: Plugging two headstage into one port requires a `dual headstage adapter <https://open-ephys.github.io/acq-board-docs/Hardware-Guide/Cables.html#dual-headstage-adapter>`__

 Using 16-channel headstages
 ----------------------------